 The corridor of land under a transmission line(s) needed to operate the line(s).
 The width of the corridor is established by engineering or construction standards as documented in either construction documents, pre-2007 vegetation maintenance records, or by the blowout standard in effect when the line was built.
-The ROW width in no case exceeds the applicable Transmission Owner's or applicable Generator Owner's legal rights but may be less based on the aforementioned criteria.
+The ROW width in no case exceeds the Transmission Owner's legal rights but may be less based on the aforementioned criteria.